MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 When an app is installed for the first time it may require consent of an admin depending on the permissions that the app needs.
 When a new version of an installed app is made available in the store, then one of the following scenario occurs:

-* If there are changes in app permissions or [some selected functionality](#conditions-when-an-app-updates-and-requires-consent), then the app update requires consent from the app user.
+* If there are changes in app permissions or [some selected functionality](#conditions-when-an-app-update-requires-consent), then the app update requires consent from the app user.
 * If the updated version of the app doesn't require new permissions and doesn't have only basic functionality changes, then it updates automatically.

 As a Teams administrator, you can update Teams apps to help the users get the latest version of apps by performing one of the following tasks:

 * When a new app version is available in Teams store, allow users to upgrade to the new version.
-* When your developer submits a new version of a custom app, [update or approve the submission](#custom-apps) and allow users to upgrade to the new version.
+* When your developer submits a new version of a custom app, [update or approve the submission](#admin-upload-of-updated-custom-apps) and allow users to upgrade to the new version.

-## Conditions when an app updates and requires consent
+## Conditions when an app update requires consent

 Apps update on their own if there's no change in functionality or request for organization's data.
 When one or more of the following changes are made to an app, it doesn't update on its own.
 Users can provide consent when they try to use the app for the first time.